bgoodr/build-locally/README.md

-These build programs are intensionally limited to building only those packages whose build logic that can be coerced (typically via dynamic build logic patching) into *not* prompting for anything, and that can be downloaded from source directly from the Internet.
+These build programs are intensionally limited to building only those packages whose build logic that can be coerced (typically via dynamic build logic patching) into *not* prompting, and that can be downloaded from source directly from the Internet.

 Usage
 =====